OpenBB-finance/OpenBB/openbb_platform/extensions/websockets/README.md

 #### WebSocketConnection

 This model is what we return from the `FmpWebSocketFetcher`.
+The provider will inherit two fields, only the `client` needs to be included on output.
+No additional fields should be defined.

+- client
+  - Instance of WebSocketClient, not returned to from the Router.
+- status
+  - Leave empty, the Router fills this and returns it.

+The model will not accept additional fields.

 ```python
 class FmpWebSocketConnection(WebSocketConnection):